 Why does DOMS feel worse the day after exercise?

-The reason that you experience DOMS is because of micro-tears in your muscle fibers (myofibrils).
-It is this damage that leads to an inflammatory response; whenever your body encounters any kind of physical trauma it seeks to protect that particular area by invoking inflammation.
+As with DOMS in general, science does not currently offer a definitive answer to this question.
+A reasonable explanation of the delayed pain is the microscopic muscle damage that leads to an inflammatory response; whenever your body encounters any kind of physical trauma it seeks to protect that particular area by invoking inflammation.

 Inflammation manifests as swelling and puffiness caused by shifts in intramuscular fluid and electrolytes (2).
 This inflammatory process has a delayed response and is therefore why muscle soreness is not felt straight away.